-It is similar to a spear point, but not completely symmetrical, and has a more acute point and typically no swedge.
-It is a blade used for self-defense due to its fine point and good maneuverability.
+It is similar to a spear point, but not entirely symmetrical, and has a more acute point and typically no swedge.
+It is a blade used for self-defense due to its fine point and excellent maneuverability.

 - Fine point is good for piecing and detail work